 I knew in the very beginning of our tragedy that this was something that could affect my relationship with my husband.

 As much as you are grieving and in pain, he is as well – in more cases than not he will hide his pain to care for you.

 We talked, we understood that our connection to our son was different.
 We each had our own connection with our son.

 We knew we needed to keep all lines of communication open, to never shut down on one another.

-We went for several weeks and it is one of the best things that we ever did.
+We went for several weeks, and it is one of the best things that we ever did.

-We were already communicating to the best of our ability but this gave us a way to have someone on the outside get us to look at different aspects of our lives, our loss.
+We were already communicating to the best of our ability, but this gave us a way to have someone on the outside get us to look at different aspects of our lives, our loss.

-Now do not get me wrong, this loss not only changed each of us – it changed our relationship after loss.
+Now don’t get me wrong, this loss not only changed each of us – it changed our relationship after loss.

 We had to learn about ourselves all over again.
 Which meant we had to learn about our relationship all over again.